 If like me, the screen shot on ESRI’s Silverlight API page was a letdown, a video has surfaced that gives you some more insight into the power of this API.
 Silverlight really does work well, we just need more people to download the extension.
 I suppose it isn’t any more of a problem than the Google Earth API plugin’s problem, but I’m sure more people will have Silverlight installed that GE API with Microsoft’s push.
 Plus organizations can roll out the plugin overnight so there probably isn’t any reason not to go with Silverlight over Flex.

 ESRI has a REST API, GeoServer is going to have one, now MapGuide might get its own RESTful service.
 The City of Nanaimo smartly realized that using a RESTful service was a much better way to get data to the public than a traditional WxS or ArcIMS service (take note of that NSDI 2.0 folks).
 Jason Birch has all the details including the URLs to explore the service.
 I like how Google has already crawled their service and it is discoverable via Google Search.
 Hopefully Jason gets some great feedback and this Nanaimo project can make it into the MapGuide trunk.
-Their work is impressive and the results speak for themselves.
+Their work and the results speak for themselves.

 Getting RESTful in Nanaimo, BC